 Progression of Presidential Term

 Presidents often change the emphasis of their State of the Union addresses as their term in office progresses.
-Electoral pressures, his relationship with Congress, and the President's past legislative record influence such a development.
+Electoral pressures, the state of his relationship with Congress, and the President's past legislative record influence such a development.